 INTEREST EXPENSE.
-Interest expense consists of interest on our long-term debt, capital leases and other long-term obligations.
+Interest expense consists of interest on our long-term obligations.

 OTHER INCOME (EXPENSE).
-Other income (expense) reflects our share of income and losses related to our equity investment in ASIC Design Services, Inc. (ADS) and the gain on the disposal of fixed assets.
+Other income (expense) primarily reflects our share of income and losses related to our equity investments and the gain on the disposal of fixed assets.

 PROVISION FOR INCOME TAXES.
-We accrue a provision for federal and state income tax at the applicable statutory rates adjusted for non-deductible expenses, research and development tax credits and interest income from tax-advantaged short-term investments.
+We accrue a provision for federal, state and foreign income tax at the applicable statutory rates adjusted for nondeductible expenses, research and development tax credits and interest income from tax-advantaged short-term investments.